 As important it is that you post high quality content, it is important that you post consistently on your page.
 There is a couple of reasons for this.

 By using relevant and targeted hashtags, you can increase the reach of your posts and get discovered by new people, which in turn translates into more engagement, new followers and, hopefully, new customers for your business.
-Hashtags organise and categorise content and via Instagram’s search tool you can search for specific hashtags, or tags as the App calls them, to find content that have used that specific hashtag.
+Hashtags organise and categorise content and via Instagram’s search tool, you can search for specific hashtags or tags as the App calls them, to find content that has used that specific hashtag.
 As with everything, there are best practices to follow.

-Not completely dissimilar to a hashtag, a geotag is the specific locations of where you or users store the Instagram content.
+Not completely dissimilar to a hashtag, a geotag is the specific location of where you or users store the Instagram content.
 If you have a physical location, add it when you publish your posts.
 Whether you’re a local business or a global brand, using geotags can be used to increase reach.
-The geotag allows you to showcase your products and offering for current and potential customers that may look at the tag.
-It’s also a good way for you to interact with people that have visited your business and to try and convert them into followers.
+The geotag allows you to showcase your products and offerings for current and potential customers who may look at the tag.
+It’s also a good way for you to interact with people who have visited your business and to try and convert them into followers.

 If you know when your audience is on Instagram, you can post your content at this time and your posts are more likely to make it into their feed.
-To find out what the best time for your audience is, look under the Audience tab in your Instagram insights.
-Here you are able to see spikes in your Instagram engagement, allowing you to pinpoint the days of the week and the times of the day that your audience is most active.
+To find out what the best time for your audience is, head to the Professional dashboard, click on Total followers and scroll to Most active times.
+Here you can see spikes in your Instagram engagement, allowing you to pinpoint the days of the week and the times of the day that your audience is most active.

 User Generated Content (UGC) is any content created by people rather than businesses, and it’s one of the most effective ways to increase your engagement and reach.
 UGC is more authentic as it comes from customers and can help your business with credibility.
 Additionally, UGC posts traditionally have a higher engagement rate and conversion rate than non-UGC posts.